packagist/private-packagist-docs/docs/self-hosted/kubernetes-helm.md

 ##

-The Private Packagist Self-Hosted Helm chart allows you to install Private Packagist in an existing Kubernetes cluster, to instead install Private Packagist Self-Hosted without an existing Kubernetes cluster follow [this guide](./kubernetes-embedded.md).
+The Private Packagist Self-Hosted Helm chart allows you to install Private Packagist in an existing Kubernetes cluster, to instead install Private Packagist Self-Hosted without an existing Kubernetes cluster, follow [this guide](./kubernetes-embedded.md).

 ## General requirements

 1. A Kubernetes cluster v1.23 or newer
 1. Your username and password to log in to the Helm registry on registry.replicated.com.
-You can find your credentials with your Private Packagist account on https://packagist.com.
+You can find your credentials in your Private Packagist account at https://packagist.com.
 Don't have one yet?
 [Sign up for a free trial license!](https://packagist.com/self-hosted)
 1. One (sub-)domain to operate the web interface, e.g. packagist.myintranet.com
 1. One (sub-)domain to operate the composer repository, e.g. repo.packagist.myintranet.com or packagist-repo.myintranet.com
 1. An SSL certificate valid for both chosen domains
 1. An SMTP server or a GMail account for Private Packagist Self-Hosted to send email
-1. If your firewall restricts external connections the following domains must be accessible from the server:
+1. If your firewall restricts external connections then the following domains must be accessible from the server:
   * hub.docker.com
   * proxy.replicated.com
   * registry.replicated.com